NDT Example - Neutron Beam CT (NBCT) on Tornado jet turbine blade

 Acknowledgement - The Tornado jet turbine blade was measured by neutron tomography at Paul Scherrer Institut (PSI), Switzerland.
 The following image is the cross-section of the turbine blade.
 This is the first application of the de-convolution technique developed by Image Enhancement Technology Ltd on images taken by neutron imaging.
 The image is provided by Dr. Shu Yan Zhang, Science & Technology Facilities Council, Rutherford Appleton Laboratory, Oxfordshire.
 We would like to thank EU access programme NMI3 for the financial support to cover the travel expenses for experiment at PSI.

-Original X-ray image
+Original image of #0620

-+ Region Of Interest (ROI)
+with Region Of Interest (ROI) on Hole B

-7x ROI
+7x ROI of Hole B

 before enhancement

-7x ROI
+7x ROI of Hole B

 after enhancement

-7x ROI
+7x ROI of Hole B

 after enhancement